Posted on December 11, 2018 by Jerrod Bley

 Leave a Comment

-We are excited to announce the new recycling bins provided by grant funded by the Nebraska Environmental Trust have come in and are in place at Village Pointe.
+We are excited to announce the new recycling bins provided by grant from the Nebraska Recycling Council funded by the Nebraska Environmental Trust have come in and are in place at Village Pointe.

 - Tall or short green bins for mixed plastic and metal